Leadership

 SLACO Board Treasurer/Interim Executive Director

-Michael is dedicated to environmental projects to address the impact of the city’s heat dome.
-His commitment to sustainability and community health reflects his belief in the importance of environmental stewardship.
-He has traveled the world and enjoys gardening.
+He is dedicated to environmental projects addressing the impact of the city’s heat dome, reflecting his belief in the importance of environmental stewardship and community health.
+Having traveled the world, Michael enjoys gardening.

 Angela Drake